Skip to Content

 2. Water-related infrastructure including wells, pools, reservoirs, ponds, water tanks, rainwater catchment surfaces, stormwater features, leach fields, wetlands, springs, streams, and drainage ways;

-3. Delineated irrigated landscape and irrigated agricultural areas.
+3. Existing and proposed irrigated landscape and irrigated agricultural areas.

 3. Water Use Estimates